Tour this powerful and easy-to-use window into your network.

 MTTX

-Here we can see our Mean-Time-to-Detect and Mean-Time-to-Repair across different time periods across incidents.
+Here we can see our Mean-Time-to-Detect and Mean-Time-to-Respond across different time periods across incidents.
 Similar to SLA Attainment, we use this to understand how we’re doing in our ability to manage the network and where we might find areas to improve.

 Tip 1: Easy Incident Routing